VarunKandasamy/PRL/README.md

 # PRL
 The official Plainview Robotics Library for Botball

-Creator: Jonathan Harris
+Original Creator: Jonathan Harris
-Advisors: Zach Zimmerman, Braden McDorman, Nathan Povendo, Qbit
+Added onto by Varun Kandasamy

 -----------------------------------------------

-Here is a list of commands and a link to the exlplenation for each of them:
+Here is a list of commands and a link to the exlplanation for each of them: